 A snap from a second overland journey through the Sudan.
 Nothing much was done on this particular day, it was hitting 50 Celsius.
 At the time permits were required to pass through the Darfur region onward to Chad.

-Nothing much has changed in Burma since my first visit back in the 80s.
-People are still open and friendly, and woman are still smoking their daily fix of leaf and herb mixed tobacco.
-The above snap was taken with SLR roll film.
+Nothing much has changed in Burma, since my first visit in the 80s.
+People are still open and friendly, and woman are still smoking their daily fix of leaf and herb tobacco.
+35mm SLR roll film.

-Reaching higher levels of spiritual transcendence by smoking charas using chillum pipes has been common practice amongst Hindu holy men and Sadhus.
+Reaching higher levels of spiritual transcendence by smoking charas, using chillum pipes has been common practice amongst Hindu holy men and Sadhus.
 The subject shows glazed eyes as he fires up another mix of cannabis.
-Although this is a semi-soft snap taken with a DSLR D3, other images taken of the same subject are perfectly sharp.
-Because of online image theft, I use low res snaps of certain subjects through this website.
+Although this is a semi-soft snap, other images taken of the same subject are perfectly sharp.
+Because of online image theft, only low res snaps of certain subjects are used.

-Two countries, South Sudan and Rwanda with ongoing stabilization reforms funded by outside global sources.
-Kigali has been a major hub for inbound foreign NGO influencers since the late 1990s.
-The slaughter of 600k+ citizens taking 100 days in 1994 reflects the weakness and downfall of propped up governments failing safety of their populations.
-With no doubt, the Rwanda genocide will not be the last genocide on the planet.
+South Sudan and Rwanda have ongoing stabilization reforms funded by outside global sources.
+Kigali has been a major hub for inbound foreign NGO influencers, since the late 1990s.
+The slaughter of 600k+ citizens over one hundred days, in 1994 reflects the weakness and downfall of propped up governments failure of their populations.
+With no doubt, the Rwanda genocide will not be the last genocide.
 Although most global funded NGO groups do create positive outcomes, there are certain international groups established under the NGO umbrella with little or no transparency using activism agendas undermining local health institutions and governments i.e. Bill Gates, Soros & UN WEF funded NGOs.

-Probably one of the oldest Middle East snaps on this website from 1982.
+Probably one of the oldest Middle East snaps on this website, from 1982.
 Renting a bicycle getting around the Valley of the Kings during midsummer was a fitness workout.
 Unfortunately, most of my early travel snaps from 82-'84 were misplaced, lost or trashed.
-Using original negatives instead of scanning scratched worn out photos to digital, like above, would make a huge difference in quality — F2 & 50mm.
+Using original negatives instead of scanning scratched worn out photos to digital, like above, would've made a difference — F2 & 50mm.

-A 70% crop enlargement from a 3" x 5" inch print taken in Tehran, 1983.
+70% crop enlargement from a 3" x 5" inch print, Tehran, 1983.
 Solo overland through Iran during the early 1980s was indeed solo.
 There were no other foreigners traveling through the country.
 The hippie "magic bus" had dried out by 1980.
-The change over to Islamic government and continuing Iran-Iraq conflict shut tourism down to nothing.
+The change over to Islamic government and continuing Iran-Iraq conflict shut down tourism to nothing.
 Swimming pools were turned into flower gardens.
 Shiraz red grape vines were uprooted, and street signs in English were removed.
 The only English sign spotted, was an old 1970s neon Canada Dry hanging high above Ferdowsi's statue.

-135mm SLR Nikon F2 roll film snap from the 1980s.
-Although I did travel with an MD-2 motor drive, it was hardly used or required taking single random stills like above.
-The only roll film camera of interest in the 2020s, is the 120 medium format Mamiya 7 II with a set of wide, std and tele-lenses.
+35mm SLR Nikon F2 roll film, 1980s.
+Although I did travel with an MD-2 motor drive, it was hardly used or required taking single random stills.
+The only roll film camera of interest, in the 2020s, is the 120 medium format Mamiya 7 II with a set of wide, std and tele-lenses.
 The Mamiya 7 II was discontinued in 2014.
-Regrettably, I sold my Mamiya 7 in 2004.
+Regrettably, I sold my Mamiya 7 with 3 lenses in 2004.

 Not the best sunset snap, although it's only a scan from a small print.
 The original 1983 negative disappeared decades ago.
-It was taken on board a Turkish cargo passenger ship heading slowly eastward towards Trabzon.
-There was only one other foreigner on this voyage, a German national who I had met again in West Germany six or so months later.
-Couch surfing in the 1980s was with whatever contacts one had from meeting other overland travelers swapping contact info during transit.
-It was simple, straight forward, not like today's mad crazy world we now live in.
+It was taken onboard a Turkish cargo passenger ship slowly heading eastward towards Trabzon.
+There was only one other foreigner on this voyage, a German national who I had met again in West Germany, six or so months later.
+Couch surfing in the 1980s was with whatever contacts one had from meeting other overland travelers, swapping contact info during transit.
+It was simple, straight forward.

 Everyone is born with certain gifts.
 Some are able to sing or act their way to fame while others have abilities to paint, draw and sketch.
-I sat watching this Thai local drawing the above sketch.
+I sat watching this Thai local hand drawing the above sketch.
 He began with a blank page without the need of tracer lines or other helpful aids.
-Just a ballpoint pen and using inner creativity.
-A DSLR D3S and prime lens took the snap.
+Just a ballpoint pen and using his inner creativity.
+DSLR D3S & prime lens.

-The above snap at Machu Picchu was my first roll film conversion to digital in the early 90s - It made it here.
+Above, Machu Picchu, my first ever roll film conversion to digital in the mid-1990s - It made it here.

-Children offshore have always been the easiest to photograph.
-They're intrigued like the most of us are taking snaps of them.
-The above image is one from several street snaps of these Burmese twins.
+Children from all countries have been the easiest to photograph.
+They're intrigued, as like the most of us taking snaps of them.
+The above image is one from several street captures of these Burmese twins.
 On that particular day I was out and about using a Nikon full frame D3S and prime lens.
-The best portrait shot of them is another in color with both staring into the lens with less DOF.
+The best portrait shot of them, is another in color with both staring into the lens with less DOF.

 Capturing outdoor market street snaps through the decades has rarely changed.
 Street photographers will normally use the same type of focal length lenses they've been using to capture images.
 Zoom lenses are best within bustling congested locations.
-Since 2010 till now, I've personally been using an AFS Nikon 200-400mm f/4G VRII two touch zoom for all kinds of random street shots.
-Although a heavy lens with 24/17 optics weighing 3.5Kg, this is one of Nikon's finer quality designs.
-Depending on what I'm carrying on any given day, the lens whether it's manual, auto focus prime or zoom, it is used to get the shots.
+Since 2010, I've been using an AFS Nikon 200-400mm f/4G VRII two touch zoom for all kinds of random street shots.
+Although a heavy lens with 24/17 optics, weighing 3.5Kg, this is one of Nikon's finer quality made lenses.
+Depending on what I'm carrying on any given day, the lens, whether it's manual, auto focus prime or zoom, is used to get the shots.
 Decoupling interchanging lenses outdoors is something I've avoided with digital photo gear.
+This avoids unwanted dust particles entering on the sensor.

-D3 DSLR snap.
-The 2007 D3 full frame 12MP sensor body has now become hip for many.
-Personally, the D3 has been a reliable daylight workhorse for many years, and still used for capturing random street stills in the 2020s.
-Many images scattered through this website were taken with D3 and D3S bodies.
-If camera bodies still work and functions the way they should - why replace them?
-Using quality lenses makes a difference.
+The 2007 D3 full frame 12MP body has now become hip for many.
+Personally, the D3 has been a reliable daylight workhorse for years.
+Many images scattered through this website have been taken with D3 and D3S bodies.
+If camera bodies are still working and functioning the way they should - why replace them?
+Using quality lenses with older DSLR bodies also makes a difference.
 Other Nikon DSLR full frame bodies good for still photography - D700, D3S, D800, DF, D4S, D850.
 A full review on all Nikon full frame bodies here

 Shallow DOF street snap portrait, Nikon D3, 85mm f/1.4 lens @ f/1.8, 1/400 Sec, ISO 200, spot focus was on the right eye.

 Every country in South America contains elements of old and new revived cobwebs.
-Just recently in 2022, Peru, Chile and Colombia have joined together at another great leap into left socialist controlled government.
-All three nations above will eventually end up like Venezuela - all by design i.e. Agenda 2030.
+Just recently, Peru, Chile and Colombia have joined together at another great leap into leftist socialist controlled government.
+All three nations, including Brazil, will eventually end up like Venezuela - all by design i.e. Agenda 2030.

 Sadly, slightly out of focus semi-soft shots happen.
 This is one of them, that's why it's here.
-User error is to blame not the camera.
-The probable cause was either slow shutter speed, or focus adjustment, or both.
-Above snap, Hanna lake, Quetta.
+User error is to blame, not the camera.
+The probable cause was either slow shutter speed, or slight out of focus adjustment, or both.
+Hanna lake, Quetta.

-Dugouts from the Amazon.
-It was still possible for foreigners to slowly float down stream in various Amazon rivers using dugouts and rafts in the 1980s.
+Amazon dugouts.
+It was still possible for foreigners to slow float down stream in various Amazon rivers using dugouts and rafts in the 1980s.
 There were no restrictions.
-Two common river routes were from San Francisco, Peru through to Belem, and Coca via Iquitos to Letica, Manaus onward to Belem.
+Two common river routes were from San Francisco, Peru through to Belem, and Coca via Iquitos to Letica, Manaus, onward to Belem.
 Brazil banned unregistered boats due to increased narcotic smuggling.
 Peru, Ecuador and Colombia are still full on drug smuggling havens.
+Best advice traveling through south America — Don't run out of money, avoid becoming a drug mule!

-Early morning Andaman Sea snap, the image was recently captured with a Nikon DSLR D3.
+Early morning Andaman Sea snap, a recent capture with a Nikon DSLR D3.

 More colorful than lethal, a wasp spider hanging out in the Okavango Delta.
 Bites from these multi striped critters should still be avoided.
 Image was taken with a full frame DSLR D700.

-Sometimes street snaps are deceiving.
+Sometimes street snaps can be deceiving.
 This is one of them.
 The rustic ambience, the subject and cluster of liter looks more like an abandoned location on the outskirts of town.
-It's actually a recycling spot operated by the local in the image.
+It's actually a recycling location operated by the local in the image — Nikon D3

 Graffiti snap on the streets of Bogota.
 A carved name at the ruins of Karnak, Luxor.
 There are those who can't help engraving or spraying their initials and names at historical sites 1 — Irish tourist Rome : 2 — American tourists Rome : 3 — Chinese tourist Luxor : 4 — Canadian, British tourists — Chiang Mai : 5 — Americans tourists Pisa : 6 — 3 tourists China : 7 — 2 tourists Guatemala : 8 — Italian tourist Malta : 9 — Canadian tourist Rome : 10 — Israeli tourist Rome : 11 — Bulgarian UK tourist Rome